chengyucatch/chingchuan-chen.github.com/_posts/2014-07-10-Some-tips-on-linux.md

 <!-- more -->

-1. automatically load some shell scripts
+i. automatically load some shell scripts
 In my system ubuntu 14.04, I can find the '.bashrc' file in my home directory.
 Since I want ubuntu load intel complier and mkl parameter automatically, I add the two lines in the end of that file: